OliverAbraham/CSharpWPFCourse/README.md

 - Shows how to read and display the current temperature from openweathermap.org
 - Temperature reading is a black box!
 The focus is on the WPF part.
 - Reading values from the internet is part of my Pro course

+#### PasswordGenerator
+- Shows how to generate random passwords
+- How to copy a string to the clipboard